joef551/camel-cql/readme.md

 The [Client](#client) bean is described in the following section.

 Via either of the two configuration approaches described above, you define and configure the beans described in the following subsections.
-As you read through the following subsections, please keep in mind the use of [Camel property placeholders](http://camel.apache.org/using-propertyplaceholder.html), which provide for dynamic configurations.
+As you read through the following subsections, please keep in mind the use of [Camel property placeholders](http://camel.apache.org/using-propertyplaceholder.html), which provide for more dynamic configurations.

 For example configuration files, see the set of XML files in the project's .../test/resources directory.